alphagov/paas-tech-docs/source/documentation/deploying_services/elasticsearch.md

 Aiven provide a Kibana user interface through which you can explore the data in your Elasticsearch.
 You can access Kibana using the following instructions:

-1. Run the following to get some valid credentials for your Elasticsearch:
+1. Run the following to generate and retrieve some valid credentials for your Elasticsearch Instance:

     ```sh
     cf create-service-key NAME_OF_YOUR_ELASTICSEARCH creds-for-kibana